-Coming to the end of 2015, I had a direction for 2016’s intention; something more concrete than success — money.
-Hold on, hold on – not just money for money’s sake, money for my soul’s sake.
-Being a writer has never been about the Benjamins (ask our bank account); it would be a means to an end – a way to ensure that I can do what I love forever – so choosing “money” as my year’s intention didn’t sit right.
-On a regular day over break, my dad flipping though the channels, Jerry McGuire spoke to me.
-Well, actually, Rod Tidwell spoke to me; he talked about “the quan” – his made up word to encompass the whole package: the love, the respect, the community… and the “coin” too.
-The quan was wanting more and knowing he deserved it.
-Money is fleeting, quan has longevity.
-Money is sweet; quan is something else entirely.
-This was hitting the mark.
+Coming to the end of 2015, I had a direction for 2016; something more concrete than success — money.
+But hold on, hold on – not just money for money’s sake, money for my soul’s sake.
+Being a writer has never been about the “Benjamins” (ask our bank account); so money as my intention, would be a means to an end – a way to ensure that I can do what I love forever.

-Today, I came across an interview with a blogger I respect and she talked about a small company she worked for and how the owner of that company approached big, intimidating brands and convinced them that she was the bees knees.
+Today, I came across an interview with a blogger I respect and she talked about a small company she worked for and how the owner of that company approached big, intimidating brands and convinced them that she was the bees knees awesome sauce .
 This blogger said, “She showed me by example that you can ask for the moon and, if you really believe in yourself, actually get it.”

 Ask for the moon.

-Because why not?
+And why not?
 I deserve it.
 So do you.
 We all deserve the moon, so why not ask for it?
-The 9 to 5 job-ship has sailed for me, there is no turning back or blissful ignorance of working a job that doesn’t fulfill me.
-I know what I should be doing and doing anything else would, quite simply, suck.
+The 9 to 5 job-ship has sailed for me.
+I want to write for as long as these fingers will let me.
+There is no turning back and no blissful ignorance working a job that doesn’t fulfill me.
+I know what I want to do and doing anything else would, quite simply, just plain suck.

-So this year, coming off of a year that built my confidence to a place of Yes I can, this year, I ask for the moon and I’ll remember that no one ever got anywhere by planting their feet in the ground.
+So this year, coming off of a year that built my confidence to a place of Yes I can as a writer, this year, I ask for the moon and I’ll remember that no one ever got anywhere by planting their feet in the ground.